faultfactory/SBM_Monorepo/docs/crash_course.md

 ## CI/CD - Continuous Integration / Continuous Deployment

 This is a big fancy word for "I automatically run tasks on someone else's computer".
-In the context of CI/CD typically that means building, testing, deploying, releasing etc. Github provides some basic functionality for this via Github Actions which we use for automating the CAN .c and .h files.
-In the future, we can establish a pipeline to automatically build the sketch files in the cloud to make sure nothing was broken by any single commit.
+In the context of CI/CD typically that means building, testing, deploying, releasing etc. Github provides some basic functionality for this via Github Actions which we use for automating the creation of CAN .c and .h files.
+This removes managing a tool and process from your head.
+Just commit and push.

-BTW Github is just a company hosting git remote servers.
-They don't own the sw package ```git```.
+In the future, we can establish a pipeline to automatically build the sketch files in the cloud to make sure nothing was broken by someone's work.